wessberg/ts-evaluator/README.md

 ### Setting up an environment

 You can define the kind of environment that `evaluate()` assumes when evaluating the given Node.
-By default, a `Node` environment is assumed.
+By default, a CommonJS-based `Node` environment is assumed, to align with what you would get simply by running `node` with no arguments.

 The following environment presets are supported:

 - `ECMA` - Assumes a pure ECMAScript environment.
 This means that no other globals than those that are defined in the ECMAScript spec such as `Math`, `Promise`, `Object`, etc, are available.
-- `NODE` _(default)_ - Assumes a Node environment.
-This means that built-in modules such as `fs` and `path` can be resolved, and Node-specific globals such as `process` is present.
+- `NODE` _(default)_ - Assumes a CommonJS-based Node.js environment.
+This means that built-in modules such as `fs` and `path` can be resolved, and Node-specific globals such as `process` is present, as well as ones that are only present in a CommonJS-based Node.js environment, such as `require`, `__dirname`, and `__filename`.
+- `NODE_CJS` - An alias for `NODE`.
+- `NODE_ESM` - Assumes an ESM-based Node.js environment.
+This means that built-in modules such as `fs` and `path` can be resolved, and Node-specific globals such as `process` is present, as well as ones that are only present in an ESM-based Node.js environment, such as `import.meta`.
 - `BROWSER` - Assumes a Browser environment.
 This means that DOM APIs are available and Browser-specific globals such as `window` is present.

 Beyond presets, you can provide additional globals or override those that comes from the presets.